Science is empirical and agnostic — agnostic about matters beyond the world known through the senses. These are philosophical positions.

 Scientists believe in measurement.
 They measure objects, energy fields, heat, a lot of stuff to which humanity has access through their senses.
 They also deduce, with math.
 And they do what is called abductive reasoning, in other words hypothetical explanation: this morning the grass outside is very wet, therefore it must have rained last night.

 Scientists adhere to a variety of ideas that are outside of science.
 A male scientist may declare his wife's beauty.
 He may believe in a being is supreme (the Creator).
 He may be accept reality as both spiritual and material.
 And there are scientists who describe themselves as adhering to the "philosophy of science," a sub-field of philosophy concerned with the foundations and methods of acquiring knowledge.

 The Stanford Encyclopedia of Philosophy includes an article on "Science and Pseudo-Science."
 In an article titled "Why Physics Needs Philosophy," Tim Maudlin writes:

 Philosophers strive for conceptual clarity.
 Their training instills certain habits of thought—sensitivity to ambiguity, precision of expression, attention to theoretical detail—that are essential for understanding what a mathematical formalism might suggest about the actual world.

-CONTINUE READING: Philosophy: Observer and the Observed
+CONTINUE READING: Observation and Truth